GSA/search.digitalgov.gov/_posts/2016-12-07-serp-redesign-tips.md

 Use a background color on the header, page body, or both.
 For best results, use different colors for the header and body.

-* See contrasting background colors for both the header and body on [Broward County](http://search.broward.org/search?affiliate=co.broward.fl.us&query=everglades).
 * Your background doesn't have to be a strong color.
 A light gray can provide subtle definition as seen on [NIH.gov](http://search.nih.gov/search?&affiliate=nih&query=library).
 * A good, strong color for the search button can go a long way, as seen [Kids.gov](http://search.usa.gov/search?&affiliate=kidsgov&query=washington).
 * Especially buttons with a contrasting accent color like on [TreasuryDirect](http://search.usa.gov/search?query=gold&affiliate=treasurydirect).